Azure-Samples/ms-identity-javascript-nodejs-tutorial/5-AdvancedScenarios/1-call-graph-bff/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `APP\authConfig.js` file.
-1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-node-webapp` app copied from the Azure portal.
+1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-node-webapp` app copied from the Microsoft Entra admin center.
-1. Find the key `Enter_the_Tenant_Id_Here` and replace the existing value with your Azure AD tenant/directory ID.
+1. Find the key `Enter_the_Tenant_Id_Here` and replace the existing value with your Microsoft Entra tenant/directory ID.
-1. Find the key `Enter_the_Client_Secret_Here` and replace the existing value with the generated secret that you saved during the creation of `msal-node-webapp` copied from the Azure portal.
+1. Find the key `Enter_the_Client_Secret_Here` and replace the existing value with the generated secret that you saved during the creation of `msal-node-webapp` copied from the Microsoft Entra admin center.

 1. Open the `App/app.js` file.
 1. Find the string `ENTER_YOUR_SECRET_HERE` and replace it with a secret that will be used when encrypting your app's session using the [express-session](https://www.npmjs.com/package/express-session) package.